Annie Spratt/Unsplash

 Notting Hill can also be recognised by its housing stock.
 Host to rows of pastel-coloured Victorian terraced houses (pictured top), stucco-fronted townhouses, detached villas and modern developments, this is an area that, once settled, buyers rarely choose to leave, instead working their way up the property ladder.

-While Notting Hill has outperformed the wider market, this dynamic district still presents a ripe opportunity for buyers, especially for those purchasing in foreign currencies given the recent improvement in currency advantage.
+While Notting Hill has performed well in recent years, this dynamic district remains very popular with both domestic and international buyers presenting exciting opportunities for buyers, especially for those purchasing in foreign currencies given the recent improvement in currency advantage.

 Further information